 This is why you can’t just use one of the best fitness trackers or best smartwatches if you’re really looking for smart technology to level up your golf game: these watches could give you a big advantage on the course that other conventional fitness trackers and smartwatches simply lack.

 Being able to track your swing speed and compare it against your results allows you to adjust your game on the fly for better hole-by-hole results.
-Golf watches and other activity-tracking devices are now very effective at levelling up your golf game, and there are now for all budgets and skill levels.
+Golf watches and other activity-tracking devices are now very effective at leveling up your golf game, and there are now for all budgets and skill levels.